 Goals: The MS program in science and technology journalism (STJR) at Texas A&M University is a broad-based science communication program designed to prepare students mainly for careers as writers and editors specializing in the communication of science, technology, and medicine.
 It also can serve as a background for related careers and as preparation for doctoral study.

 History: In 1996, Texas A&M University, long known for its strength in science and technology, implemented its MS program in science and technology journalism.
-The program moved from the College of Liberal Arts to the School of Veterinary Medicine & Biomedical Sciences in 2006.
+The program moved from the College of Liberal Arts to the College of Veterinary Medicine & Biomedical Sciences in 2006.

 Philosophy: The program seeks to prepare graduates solidly grounded in both science journalism and science.
 Thus, each student completes graduate courses in both realms.
 The program is small and highly individualized, with each student choosing courses geared to his or her interests and goals.